polyaxon/polyaxon/site/docs/intro/iterative-process/iterate-with-presets.md

  * [git repo](/docs/intro/iterative-process/iterate-with-cli-git-code/)

 In both guides, we had to adjust the polyaxonfile to fit a specific workflow.
-Often, users will probably need to use both workflows to iterate on their experiments, for quick changes they will need to upload code directly before to starting a run, and after committing the changes, users might want to trigger a run as well, finally, they will need to have the manifest ready to be triggered and automatically clone a a fork of the main repo or a repo that is named differently.
+Often, users will probably need to use both workflows to iterate on their experiments, for quick changes they will need to upload code directly before starting a run, and after committing the changes they will need to trigger based on the git repo, finally, they might need to have the manifest compatible with a fork of their main repo or a repo that is named differently.

 In this guide, we will learn how to improve our polyaxonfile to adapt it to different situations with presets.

-## Remove git initializer from the component
+## Remove the git initializer from the component

-In order to make the component work and adapt to different situations, i.e. get executed based on an initialized git repo or from local code, we will start by removing the git initializer and the `conrainer.workingDir` section:
+In order to make the component work in different situations, i.e. get executed based on an initialized git repo or from local code, we will start by removing the git initializer and the `conrainer.workingDir` section:

 ```yaml
 version: 1.1